 Restaurants | Community | People | Planet | Farmer Owners | Our Story

 Our restaurants operate, and are guided by, a very simple principle: we see and share everything … Through The Eyes Of The Farmer.™ When we make decisions, we see things the way American family farmers see things.
 We actively care about our people, our neighbors, the land, the next generation, the quality of the product, and the overlap between our personal reputation and the meaning of our “brand.”
-This all comes together in everyday neighborhood restaurants: Founding Farmers, Farmers & Distillers, Farmers Fishers Bakers.
+This all comes together in everyday neighborhood restaurants, Founding Farmers.
 Our restaurants also have additional guest favorites: our First Bake Cafes, our online Founding Farmers Market & Grocery, and our DC-based distillery, Founding Spirits.

 In our restaurants…

 … we make everything from scratch from our bread and pasta to our ice cream and chocolate.
 We thoughtfully source all of our ingredients from farmers and suppliers we know and trust.
 We seek out family farmers and support purveyors who employ responsible farming methods.
 This includes farms that value and support conservation, biodiversity, animal stewardship, economic viability, and fair treatment of workers.
 We work to buy directly from farmers, including running our own 18-wheeler directly from American family farms and suppliers in North Dakota, picking up food and supplies along the way to Washington, D.C.

 As a 2023 winner of a District Sustainability Award and named one of the ten most sustainable restaurants in America, we design and operate sustainable restaurants, earning LEED and Green Restaurant Association certifications.
 We have active recycling and composting programs that divert about 90% of our waste from landfills, paint with non-volatile compounds, choose efficient HVAC and lighting systems, and use wood from fallen trees and old barns.